-The National Centers for Environmental Information maintain very good analyses of monthly averages of daily maximum and minimum temperatures from 1895 to present throughout the lower 48 states.2 The annual average daily maximum and minimum temperatures in Texas over the period 1897-2020 exhibit year-to-year variations of 2 °F or more.
+The National Centers for Environmental Information (NCEI) maintain very good analyses of monthly averages of daily maximum and minimum temperatures from 1895 to present throughout the lower 48 states.^{II} The annual average daily maximum and minimum temperatures in Texas over the period 1897-2023 exhibit year-to-year variations of 2 °F or more.
 Broadly speaking, Texas temperatures climbed slightly during the early part of the 20th century, declined somewhat until the 1970s, and rose thereafter.
+At this point, it is unlikely that any year through 2036 will have an average daily minimum temperature lower than the 20th century average.

-The rate of temperature increase since 1895 has averaged 0.11 °F per decade, less than the global average of 0.16 °F per decade.3 Indeed, the southeastern United States, including eastern Texas, is almost the only land area on the globe whose temperature increase over the 20th century was nearly zero.4 More recently, the Texas temperature trend has been larger.
-Since 1950, the trend is 0.27 °F per decade, and since 1975, 0.61 °F per decade.
-The global trend since 1975 is 0.36 °F per decade.
+The rate of temperature increase since 1895 has averaged 0.12 °F per decade, less than the global average of 0.17 °F per decade.iii Indeed, the southeastern United States, including eastern Texas, is almost the only land area on the globe whose temperature increase over the 20th century was nearly zero.^{iv} More recently, the Texas temperature trend has been larger.
+Since 1950, the trend has been 0.29 °F per decade, and since 1975, 0.62 °F per decade.
+The global trend since 1975 was 0.36 °F per decade.
 Recent temperatures have increased in all seasons and in all regions of Texas.

-The historic Texas temperature trend simulated by global climate models since 1950 is 0.32 °F per decade, and since 1975, 0.55 °F per decade.
-About 90% of models simulate a 1975-2020 trend between 0.25 and 0.88 °F per decade.
-The simulated current rate of increase in Texas, based on the average of climate model projections for 2020-2040 for the low-emissions pathway RCP 4.5, is around 0.62 °F per decade.
-Up to mid-century, climate projections are not very sensitive to the choice of emissions pathway.
+The historic Texas temperature trend simulated by CMIP5 global climate models for 1950-2020 is 0.32 °F per decade, and for 1975-2020, 0.55 °F per decade.^v About 90% of models simulate a 1975-2020 trend between 0.25 and 0.88 °F per decade.
+The simulated current rate of increase in Texas, based on the average of climate model projections for 2020-2040 for the low-emissions representative concentration pathway (RCP) 4.5^{vi}, is around 0.62 °F per decade.
+Up to mid-century, climate projections are not very sensitive to the choice of emissions pathway.^{vii}